aridjayarecipes/cutesrecipes.web.app/content/post/2244-step-by-step-guide-to-prepare-super-quick-homemade-spicy-cilantro-lime-black-beans.md

 1. Get 1/4-1/2 cup diced cilantro

-Recipe and photo credit: Chelsea Lords from Chelsea's Messy Apron.
-And I realized when making this Cilantro & Lime Black Beans and Rice recipe for the blog (and dinner and leftovers) that when I commandeer the kitchen … Instead I found myself trying to cut the limes just so.
+Recipe and photo credit: Chelsea Lords from Chelsea&#39;s Messy Apron.
+And I realized when making this Cilantro &amp; Lime Black Beans and Rice recipe for the blog (and dinner and leftovers) that when I commandeer the kitchen … Instead I found myself trying to cut the limes just so.
 And picking out cilantro stems that looked extra good.
 Cilantro-Lime Shrimp with Black Bean Rice - a delicious, easy recipe!

 <!--inarticleads2-->